thinkshout/thinkshout/_case_studies/ncyl.md

 order: 3
 # END LAYOUT DATA

-title: A new system for safeguarding America’s most vulnerable youth in our schools.
+title: A new application for safeguarding America’s most vulnerable youth in our schools.

 cs-class: "ncyl"